emmyson11/emmyson11/README.md

-Here's the complete GitHub profile README using the details from your resume:

----

 # 👋 Hi, I'm Emmy!

 🎓 **Junior at University of California, Berkeley 🐻**, studying Applied Mathematics with a specialization in Data Science!